Genesis

 "The first star was a flaw in the perfect dark"

 Flawless dark waits.
-It wears the stillness of a god already certain it does not need you.
-And yet you face it.
-Your hands find the membrane – and the darkness pushes back.
-The void was here before you.
-What makes you think it's waiting for your light?
-Your terror wears reverence.
-Beneath it, an unborn star rattles your ribs.
-But the flawless dark is not holy.
-It is only afraid.
-And you are its crack.
+It wears the stillness of a god certain it does not need you.
+Your hands press against the fabric of the dark; the dark pushes back.
+You dress your terror in reverence, whispering: Wait.
+Study.
+Let the light become worthy of the dark.
+But the dark is not sacred – only untouched.
+You are its crack.
 The universe did not wait until it was ready.
 It began with rupture – wound before world.
-Let your first light be a mistake.
+Let your first light be wrong.
 Let it be dim.
-Let it scar the dark before it shines.
+Let it begin.

 The Shadow